-Bridal Veil Falls is a beautiful Provincial Park in the Fraser Valley about 16 km East of Chilliwack.
-It’s a day-use park with an attractive picnic area and an impressive 60 metre high waterfall.
+Bridal Veil Falls is a beautiful day-use provincial park in the Fraser Valley with an attractive picnic area and an impressive 60-metre-high waterfall.

 Bridal Veil Falls in the Fraser Valley

-The park at Bridal Veil Falls is just 32 hectares in size, and the walk from the parking lot to the falls is only about 15 minutes.
-Dogs are permitted when on a leash.
+The park at Bridal Veil Falls is just 32 hectares in size, so it’s not very big.
+It’s very nice though with trails through the forest.
+The walk from the parking lot to the falls is only about 15 minutes there and back.

-The trail to the waterfall is fairly level and follows the river through the forest, making it a pretty walk.
-Bridal Veil Falls makes for a nice place for a break when traveling to and from Vancouver in the direction of Hope and other parts of the interior of BC along the Trans-Canada Highway.
+The trail to the waterfall is uphill, but not too steep.
+It follows the river through the forest, making it a pretty walk.
+If you’re traveling to and from Vancouver in the direction of Hope and other parts of the interior, Bridal Veil Falls is a nice place for a break.

 Bridal Veil Falls Provincial Park is 16 kilometres east of Chilliwack.
 From the Trans-Canada Highway, take Exit 135.
 You need a car to get there.